pelsinkaplan/pelsinkaplan/README.md

 - 🌱 I’m currently improving myself at Android Kotlin, Jetpack Compose and Java Spring
 - 👯 I’m looking to collaborate with other Android developers
 - 👀 I am interested in mobile programming and backend development
-- ⚡ Fun fact: I love to cooking, listening to music and dancing

 ---